-Hanger Hall’s curriculum is built on strong academics (4 years in 3 years.)
-It is also highly experiential program which encourages students to be active in community service.
+Hanger Hall’s curriculum is built on strong academics.
+It is also highly experiential program which encourages students to be active in service learning and community service projects.

 The girls at Hanger Hall study world languages during each of their three years.
-They study ancient civilizations and create their own settlements.
+They study ancient civilizations and are engaged in project based learning programming.
 They learn math and science in the classroom and then apply it outside.
-With computers and Internet access, the girls quickly become computer-competent and small class sizes insure no one gets ignored or lost in the shuffle.
+With regards to Technology, the girls quickly become computer-competent and the small class sizes insure no one is ignored or lost in the shuffle.

 Our beautiful campus in the heart of Asheville allows the girls to spend clear days studying outside.
 Each student at Hanger Hall is encouraged to discover her own learning style and to nurture attributes which contribute to a happy and productive life.
 Living skills that are modeled and encouraged include:

 - Listening, speaking and writing with clarity

 - Respect for others

 - Respect for the earth